Liu-group/AutoSolvate/docs/tutorialGUI.rst

 .. image:: _images/tutorial3_6.png
    :width: 300

-After a few seconds, you will see a diaglog window pop up with the message to show the microsolvated cluster extraction has finished.
+After a few seconds, you will see a dialog window pop up with the message to show the microsolvated cluster extraction has finished.

 .. image:: _images/tutorial3_7.png
    :width: 300